CSSETransferOrientation/ast-manipulation-and-testing-OzcarC/README.md

 I didn't dislike anything, but having self everywhere was confusing because I have not seen code in a while.
 It took a few more minutes than I would like to admit to figure out that it was just like "this" in other languages.
 So maybe giving a little more explaination on what the code is doing/what it means would have made starting much easier.

+;;> Tests are very sparse, missed some bugs.
+See code for details.
+Overall well done though!